 | Futures target levels • Trade rooms • Real time teaching • Discord • Live streaming

 Winners learn from winners.

-I don’t think I revealed anything mind-blowing here as it’s a proven fact winners learn from winners.
-That’s why I believe choosing the right education provider is hands down, the most essential step of learning how to become a trader.
+I don’t think I revealed anything mind-blowing here, as it’s a proven fact: winners learn from winners.
+That’s why I believe choosing the right education provider is, hands down, the most essential step in learning how to become a trader.

 One of the most powerful tools ever used by successful people is the mastermind group.

 Andrew Carnegie had a mastermind group.
 So did Henry Ford.
 Ford would mastermind with brilliant thinkers like Thomas Edison, Harvey Firestone, and others at their private winter mansions in Coral Gables, Florida.

 You might be asking, why join a mastermind group?
 Well, the most successful traders know that taking your results to the next level requires greater mastery of oneself.